 # Original default value 5min checkpoint_timeout = 15min

 Checkpoint timeout defines the maximum time between two consecutive checkpoints.
-A value too small cases frequent checkpointing, an disk IO intensive operation.
-As Mentat writes are mostly
+A value too small causes frequent checkpointing, an disk IO intensive operation.
+As Mentat writes are mostly batch

 DELETEs- larger values are sustainable.
 The increase from 5 minutes to 15 minutes leads to lower load of disk subsystem, leaving more bandwidth for